scify/laravel-cookies-consent/README.md

 --tag="cookies-consent-assets"
 ```

-**Notice:** if a new version of the plugin has been released and you want to update the front-end files, please make
+**Notice:** if a new version of the plugin has been released, and you want to update the front-end files, please make
 sure to
 use `--force` option, to overwrite the file.